Name: Balsam Mountain Campground

 Some of the sites have bear-proof storage bins allowing for easy access food storage.
 The food storage bins are handy since this is a black bear habitat.
 Keep food inside these bins or inside the trunk of your car.

 RELATED: Black Bears

 There are no showers.
 We found a website that said this campground has hot showers.
 This is not the case.
-None of the campgrounds inside Great Smoky Mountains National Park has a shower.
+None of the campgrounds inside Great Smoky Mountains National Park have a shower.

-NOTE: This campground does not have electricity, water hookups, or dump station.
+NOTE: This campground does not have electricity, water hookups, or a dump station.

 Reservations and Registration

 Balsam Mountain Campground requires a reservation which MUST BE MADE IN ADVANCE.
 You may not arrive and expect to get a campsite without having first called for a reservation.
 You may visit Recreation.gov to make a reservation or call 877-444-6777.

 Mobile service is extremely limited here, so cell phone use at the campground is unlikely.

 Reservations are for specific camping areas, so make sure you are using the assigned pad, or you will be asked to move.